 You know what never fails to impress?
 Serving cake for breakfast.
 Your medium: Cinnamon rolls.
 Of course, you could keep it classic with cinnamon sugar and frosting, or if you’re feeling a little more creative, get cutesy with funfetti-style sprinkles, or even tug at the heartstrings with a red velvet variety.
 But since fall has officially returned, why not tip your hat to the season with this variety featuring pumpkin cake mix, pumpkin puree filling, and maple syrup glaze.
 Get the Pumpkin Cake Mix Cinnamon Rolls recipe.

-Pillsbury Pumpkin Cake Mix, $1.25 at Target
+Pillsbury Pumpkin Cake Mix, $1.29 from Target

 A seasonally appropriate option.